dalealleshouse/algorithms/random_contraction/README.md

 - A probabilistic algorithm can be run multiple times to achieve a higher probability of success.
 - By increasing the probability of producing the correct answer on each iteration, the total number of iterations is decreased.
-This results in HUGH overall run time savings.
+This results in HUGE overall run time savings.